pipeargill/Open-Source-Wearables/README.md

 ![20241205_002525](https://github.com/user-attachments/assets/47b576f2-f4ef-4e54-b902-d0645ce54abf)

 The respirator masks are affordable, fairly comfortable, feature an anti-fog exhaust port, and have adjustable straps—making them ideal for attaching various 3D-printed designs.
 The aim of this project is to create modular adapters and accessories that allow the creation of custom cosplay, fursuit, cyberwear, or prosthesis designs that can be easily attached to the mask.

 ---

+## Cyberwear
+This category is for functional parts that add to a wearable's functionality or act as some sort of usability aid or prosthesis.
+Think anything from lights and sounds to standing support, digilegs, or wearable information and computer systems.

+## Cosplay
+This category is for parts and techniques related to turning 3D designs into wearables.
+Think hard shell armor and character faces printed directly.

+## Fursuit
+This category is for parts and techniques related to turning character concepts into wearables that utilize a fabric, textile, or faux-fur outer layer.

+## Utility/Tactical
+This category is for anything that has a specific functon other than looking cool.

+## Solutions
+This category is a catch-all for components that adapt one thing to another, hold a thing in a place, or otherwise solve a problem or adapt one category into another.

+## Toolbox
+This category is for relief cuts or other tools.

+---